 As the great events belong to the general system, so the small things which occur belong to the same Divine system.

-In the case of Mírzá Asadulláh, ‘Abdu’l-Bahá said, “God told the Governor to turn his head.”
+In the case of Mírzá Asadu’lláh, ‘Abdu’l-Bahá said, “God told the Governor to turn his head.”

 Referring to the disturbances at this time, ‘Abdu’l- Bahá said, “These things must happen.
 The clouds will not gather moisture from the sea until the wind blows.
 Clouds must gather and rain fall and storms appear, or there will be no spring; then we should have no flowers, no fruit, no blessings of Spring.
 All the happenings in the Cause are for the future fruit.”